mandaarien/unustats/readme.md

-# 🐈 PETKIT Cat Food Stats for Tidbyt / [Tronbyt Server](https://github.com/tronbyt/)
+# E-Scooter Charging Stats for Tidbyt / [Tronbyt Server](https://github.com/tronbyt/)
 ⚠️ Recommended to use the script/automation via HomeAssistant with [TidbytAssistant](https://github.com/savdagod/TidbytAssistant) for automations and display notifications.

 This Pixlet applet shows (UNU/NIU/Other) Electric Scooter Charger Stats from Home Assistant on your Tidbyt.
 Needs Home Assistant with a Power Outlet Sensor and some Helper Entities to track Yearly Energy, Total Charges and Cost.